DavidSaldivia/tm_solarshift/README.md

 ## Overview

 The repository is structured in the following directories and modules:
-- tm_solarshift: It is the core of the repository with the main modules (each module is a .py file):
+- `tm_solarshift`: It is the core of the repository with the main modules (each module is a .py file):
-    - general: It contains the GeneralSetup class that defines the general parameters of the simulation, and its associated functions.
+    - `general`: It contains the GeneralSetup class that defines the general parameters of the simulation, and its associated functions.
 Additionally, it works as a catalog for the constants used in the repository.
-    - profiles: It contains the functions to create, generate and load the timeseries required for the simulations.
+    - `profiles`: It contains the functions to create, generate and load the timeseries required for the simulations.
 It contains functions to load the HWD profiles, the electricity profiles, the controlled load signals, the weather variables, the tariffs and the emissions timeseries.
-    - devices: It contains the classes to define the technical specifications of different devices in a DEWH system.
+    - `devices`: It contains the classes to define the technical specifications of different devices in a DEWH system.
 So far resistive heater, heat pump, and instantaneous gas heater are included.
-    - trnsys: It contains the functions to run a TRNSYS simulation based on GeneralSetup and the profiles defined earlier.
+    - `trnsys`: It contains the functions to run a TRNSYS simulation based on GeneralSetup and the profiles defined earlier.
 It also includes the postprocessing from the resulting simulation.
 In order to run the TRNSYS simulations you need to have TRNSYS installed in your computer with a valid Licence.
 If you have so, you can edit the `trnsys.TRNSYS_EXECUTABLE` string with your TRNSYS executable path.

-- uses: It contains scripts with examples and typical uses of this repository.
+- `uses`: It contains scripts with examples and typical uses of this repository.
 Scripts to run parametric simulations, events simulations, are included here.
 Also, plotting scripts are included.
-- data: It contains all the data required to run the simulations.
+- `data`: It contains all the data required to run the simulations.
 In Github this folder is empty.
 The required folders can be checked in `tm_solarshift.general.DATA_DIR`.
 - results: the default folder where the different results are stored.